This Is Why You Should Have Sex This Tuesday

 This article was originally published on April 5, 2017.
 We're bringing it to your attention now in light of this month's upcoming full moon.

-The next full moon is this Friday, and if you let it, it can light up your sex life.
+The next full moon is this Friday, and if you let it, the full moon can light up your sex life.
 This full moon falls in Sagittarius, a sign known for its playful and adventurous energy.
 If you feel a little friskier than usual as the end of the week approaches, it's not in your head — it's in the air, actually.

 "Since the full moon connects us to our shadow side, that also means it connects us to our feral side, the side of us that is deeply wild, and more physical than it is mental," says Gabriela Herstik, a Los Angeles-based witch with a practice rooted in the divine feminine, moon magic, and fashion magic..
 "The moon is connected to the divine feminine in us, and sexual energy is some of the strongest energy of all."